brainfurnace/postgresql-9.5-script-debian-8-3x64.sh/README.md

 # postgresql 9.5 script for Debian 8.3 (Jessie) x64

-For use on a clean Debian 8.x64 box only.
+For use on a clean Debian 8.x64 box only!!

 This script installs: